ATTENTION SCALE MODEL BUILDERS

 • Compose and shoot more compelling compositions that really show off your scale modeling skills.

-Along the way, the author uses a DSLR-style camera and lenses to unlock the mysteries of the photographic process and how to apply it directly to your build images.
-He also shows how you can use a simple cellphone camera to apply the same knowledge.
+Along the way, the author uses a DSLR-style camera to unlock the mysteries of the photographic process and how to apply it directly to your build images.
+He also shows how a cellphone camera can be used with the same knowledge.
 And to cap it all off, several case studies are provided at the end of the book where you can follow step-by-step as the author creates several typical build photos.

 WHAT YOU WILL LEARN